IanBrettell/PhD-thesis/docs/01-Introduction.md

+[STRUCTURE SHOULD START WITH G AND E GO INTO P. THAT'S WHAT GWAS USES.
+THEN INTRODUCE SOCIAL GENETIC EFFECTS.
+THEN ADD THE FAMILY ONE.
+BUILD FROM SIMPLE TO MORE COMPLEX.
+EXPLAIN THE TECHNIQUES AT THE SAME TIME.
+IN A HUMAN SITUATION IS GETS EVEN MORE COMPLICATED, THEN PUT INTO THE APPENDIX.]

 # Introduction {#Introduction}

 Humankind has long sought to understand the basis of biological variation.
 What gives rise to the wondrous variety of life forms on Earth?
 Why do individuals of a particular species differ from one another?
 How do children inherit traits that are similar to those of their parents, yet on the whole remain distinct from both their parents and their siblings?
-And are the traits we care about -- our health, our intelligence, our ability to thrive in a changing world -- pre-determined from birth, or continuously pliable throughout our lives?
+And are the traits we care about -- our health, our BEHAVIOUR [NEED TO GET THE SOCIAL ENVRIONMENT OUT] intelligence, our ability to thrive in a changing world -- pre-determined from birth, or continuously pliable throughout our lives?
 These questions fundamentally concern the natural laws of inheritance, which until recently remained mysterious and obscure.
 Rapidly-improving technologies are making these questions increasingly tractable, yet the interplay between genes and environment are still the subject of controversy, especially in relation to human traits such as intelligence.

 In this thesis, I primarily explore the extent to which phenotypic variation is determined by an individual's own genes, and how much it is mediated by the genes of one's social companions, with a particular focus on the phenotype of bold-type behaviours in the Japanese rice paddy fish *Oryzias latipes*.
-I first provide a brief history of the field, describing some of the work of the scientific giants on whose shoulders this research stands, from Charles Darwin's theory of evolution, Mendel's identification of the units of inheritance, and the study of continuous variation by Francis Galton, Karl Pearson, Ronald Fisher, and Sewall Wright.
+I first provide a brief history of the field, describing some of the work of the scientists on whose shoulders this research stands, from Charles Darwin's theory of evolution, Mendel's identification of the units of inheritance, and the study of continuous variation by Francis Galton, Karl Pearson, Ronald Fisher, and Sewall Wright, but also touching on their other legacies.[BRING EUGENICS INTO MAIN TEXT.]
 I then outline the traditional animal crossing methods and modern DNA sequencing and statistical techniques that I used to parse the respective contributions of genes and environment to variation in complex traits, and ultimately identify the genetic variants that drive those differences.
+[I'M ALSO GOING TO GIVE YOU AN INTRODUCTION THTE PHENOTYPES I STUDY IN MEDAKA]

 ## A brief history of genetics

+[MUCH OF THIS INTRODUCTION AHS BEEN INFORMED BY MUKHERJEE, RUTHERFORD, ETC. WHERE POSSIBLE I HAVE QUOTED FROM THE ORIGINAL SOURCES.]

+Much of this section has been informed by @mukherjeeGeneIntimateHistory2016, @rutherfordHowArgueRacist2020, and @taberyStruggleUnderstandInteraction2014.
+Where possible, I have cited the original sources.

 ### Ancient Greece

 Throughout ancient history, the sources of biological variation were completely unknown.
 With limited technologies available to them, the Ancient Greek philosophers proposed theories for the inheritance of traits that they observed in humans.
 Around 500 BC, Pythagoras applied his knowledge of triangles to the question of how traits are inherited from one's parents.
 He proposed the theory known as "spermism", positing that hereditary information was passed down from parent to child via male sperm, with the female providing the nutrients that would allow it to grow.
 Like the theorem that bears his name, he supposed that these two sides of the "triangle" would determine the length of the third side: the characteristics of the child [@mukherjeeGeneIntimateHistory2016].
 Over a century later, in 380 BC, Plato extended this metaphor in *The Republic* [@badiouPlatoRepublic2013] to argue that this principle could be applied to perfect humanity by breeding perfect combinations of parents at perfect times [@mukherjeeGeneIntimateHistory2016].
+[THE FIRST EUGENICIST.]

 Aristotle later joined the discussion with his treatise *Generation of Animals* [@aristotleGenerationAnimals2021], where he noted that children inherited features from their mothers as well as their fathers, raising cases where human skin colour and other traits from maternal ancestors could skip generations, and thus sperm could not be the only vessel of hereditary information.
 He suggested an idea of "movement" -- the transmission of information -- from the father's sperm, which sculpts the mother's menstrual blood in the same way a carpenter carves a piece of wood [@mukherjeeGeneIntimateHistory2016].
 It was, however, impossible for Aristotle to deduce the form in which the information was conveyed.